MalloryBurr/Quicken_Loans_Software_Dev_Intern_Summer_2019/calculator/README.md

+# Calculator App
+This app was made using ReactJS with a package created using NPM, in Visual Studio Code for iOS.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>